Rubby De La Rosa: Boston Red Sox

-On October 4, 2012, the Dodgers traded De La Rosa and Jerry Sands to the Boston Red Sox to complete the August 25, 2012, trade of Carl Crawford, Josh Beckett, Adrián González, Nick Punto and $11 million in cash for James Loney, Iván DeJesús, Jr., Allen Webster and two players to be named later: Sands and De La Rosa.
+On 4 October 2012, the Dodgers traded De La Rosa and Jerry Sands to the Boston Red Sox to complete the 25 August 2012, trade of Carl Crawford, Josh Beckett, Adrián González, Nick Punto and $11 million in cash in exchange for James Loney, Iván DeJesús, Jr., Allen Webster and two players to be named later: Sands and De La Rosa.

-On August 3, 2013, De La Rosa was called up to the Red Sox.
-He made 11 appearances going 0–2 with a 5.56 ERA.
+On 3 August 2013, De La Rosa was called up to the Red Sox.
+He made 11 appearances, going 0–2 with a 5.56 ERA and six strikeouts across 11 1/3 innings pitched.

-On May 31, 2014, De La Rosa was called up to make a start against the Tampa Bay Rays for the injured starter Clay Buchholz.
+On 31 May 2014, De La Rosa was called up to make a start against the Tampa Bay Rays for the injured starter Clay Buchholz.
 De La Rosa went seven strong innings against the Rays, giving up four hits, no runs allowed, and striking out eight batters.
-On June 16, 2014, De La Rosa matched his previous outing at Fenway, throwing seven innings of one-hit ball as the Red Sox beat the Twins by a score of 1–0.
+On 16 June, De La Rosa matched his previous outing at Fenway, throwing seven innings of one-hit ball as the Red Sox beat the Minnesota Twins by a score of 1–0.

 Arizona Diamondbacks

-On December 12, 2014, the Red Sox traded De La Rosa, Allen Webster, and Raymel Flores to the Arizona Diamondbacks in exchange for Wade Miley.
+On 12 December 2014, the Red Sox traded De La Rosa, Allen Webster, and Raymel Flores to the Arizona Diamondbacks in exchange for Wade Miley.
 After an open competition in spring training, De La Rosa won one of the opening rotation spots and remained their most consistent starter throughout the season, leading the team in every pitching category except in ERA.

 In 2016, De La Rosa opened the season in the Diamondbacks' rotation but suffered elbow injuries all year.
 In September, the team elected to end De La Rosa's season early.
-He was non-tendered by Arizona on December 2, 2016.
+He was non-tendered by Arizona on 2 December 2016.

-On January 3, 2017, De La Rosa and the Diamondbacks agreed to a minor league contract.
-On June 23, De La Rosa's contract from AAA was picked up by the Diamondbacks.
-In August, it was determined that he needed a second Tommy John Surgery after suffering an injury.
-He was released by the Diamondbacks on September 1.
-He resigned a two-year minor league deal on November 7, 2017.
+On 3 January 2017, De La Rosa and the Diamondbacks agreed to a minor league contract.
+On 23 June, De La Rosa's contract was selected from the Triple-A Reno Aces.
+In August, it was determined that he needed a second Tommy John surgery after suffering an injury.
+He was released by the Diamondbacks on 1 September.
+De La Rosa re-signed with Arizona on a two-year minor league contract on 7 November.

-On June 20, 2019, he was granted his release by the Diamondbacks to play in Japan.
+On 20 June 2019, he was granted his release by the Diamondbacks to play in Japan.